-- 2c.
-Listen again and check yourselves. - 3.
-Read carefully the advice beginning with the words "Here's how to make your own budget".
+- 3. Read carefully the advice beginning with the words "Here's how to make your own budget".
 Follow the economist's advice.
 Have you got any money left?
 Compare with your partner. - 4.
 Read the last sentence of the text again.
 What parts of speech are the words poor and rich?
 Why do you think so?
-Check with the rules on page 249-250. - 5a.
+Check with the rules on page 257. - 5a.
 Divide the "question snake" into 6 questions.

-Doyouplanyourexpensesdoyoutakepartinmakingyourfamilybudgetdoyouthinkyouarearesponsiblepersonbytheendofthemonthdoyouusuallyhaveextramoneyordoyoumakeendsmeet doyouthinkyoucancutdownyourcarelessexpenseswhyareso meoftherichsorichandsomeofthepoorsopoor?
+Doyouplanyourexpensesdoyoutakepartinmakingyourfami lybudgetdoyouthinkyouarearesponsiblepersonbytheendofthe monthdoyouusuallyhaveextramoneyordoyoumakeendsmeet doyouthinkyoucancutdownyourcarelessexpenseswhyareso meoftherichsorichandsomeofthepoorsopoor?

-- 5b.
+5b.
 Work in small groups.
 Ask and answer the questions in ex.
+5a.

-5a. - 6.
-Do you think budgeting is a good idea?
+6. Do you think budgeting is a good idea?
 Why?
 Why not?
 Write down your opinion.